JcDenis/docker-dotclear/README.md

 * Dotclear docker images are avaialable at [Docker hub](https://hub.docker.com/r/jcpd/docker-dotclear)
 * Dotclear docker sources are avaialable at [Github repository](https://github.com/JcDenis/docker-dotclear)

+__Important notes:__
+As of today, current images structure change on every release, do not use these images in production environment.
+One of possible breaking change in futur could be the support of multi-blogs with changed in docker volumes and system path.

 ### TAGS

 dotclear_version-server_type